DATA-606-2023-FALL-TUESDAY/Challa_Rohith/docs/proposal.md

 ## 5. Model

-- Model - Item-based collaborative filtering, stemming, and vectorization Implemented stemming and vectorization NLP techniques using the NLTK module.
+- Model: Item-based collaborative filtering, stemming, and vectorization Implemented stemming and vectorization NLP techniques using the NLTK module.
 Made use of the Porter Stemmer module to create a stemming function that takes a token (a string of words) and applies stemming to each word in the token.
 The 'Tokens' column in 'courseData' dataframe undergoes stemming to ensure consistency in word representation.
 The Scikit-learn library's CountVectorizer is utilized to convert the text data into a document-term matrix.
 A maximum of 20,000 features (words) is set to capture a wide range of vocabulary.
 The 'Tokens' column in 'courseData' is transformed into a numerical format suitable for machine learning models.
-- Training - Computed cosine-similarity matrix to obtain the correlation coefficients of all the courses with each other.
+- Training: Computed cosine-similarity matrix to obtain the correlation coefficients of all the courses with each other.
-- Python packages - pandas, numpy, pickle, matplotlib, nltk, scikit-learn
+- Python packages: pandas, numpy, pickle, matplotlib, nltk, scikit-learn
-- Development environment - Google CoLab
+- Development environment: Google CoLab

 ## 6. Application of the Model
 Below is a screenshot from the web application that was developed using Streamlit.
 For a given course of interest, it recommends courses along with their course ratings and difficulty levels.![image](https://github.com/DATA-606-2023-FALL-TUESDAY/Challa_Rohith/blob/main/docs/WebApp_SS.png)